jipiboily/monologue/README.md

 4. run

 		bundle exec rake monologue:install:migrations
-		bundle exec rake db:create # only this is a new project bundle exec rake db:migrate
+		bundle exec rake db:create # only if this is a new project bundle exec rake db:migrate

 5. Create a user